 - PRO TIP 2: the first rule that “fits” the traffic wins, and no further rules are evaluated

 , go from most restrictive to least in your rule order

 - Next, you apply that list to the inbound, outbound, (or both) traffic on a specific interface.

 About a day later I got a response from my friend:

 “Nice.
 I think I've got enough to work this out for the little I need.
 Once again, I bow before you and your networking compatriots.
 Hey, that SolarWinds stuff is pretty slick...it just might catch on.”

 I’m pretty sure monitoring (and SolarWinds) has already caught on in most of the developed IT world.
 But using monitoring for teaching?

-Maybe that is an idea whose time has arrived.
+an idea whose time has arrived.